zaiisao/Documentation/en/Interactive Broadcast/switch_device_android.md

 	// Start the echo test.
 	rtcEngine.startEchoTest();

-	// Wait and check if you can hear the voice of yours.
+	// Wait and check if you can hear your voice.

 	// Stop the echo test.
 	rtcEngine.stopEchoTest();